Living wills and advance directives for medical decisions

 You should discuss changes with your primary care doctor and make sure a new directive replaces an old directive in your medical file.
 New directives must also be added to medical charts in a hospital or nursing home.
 Also, talk to your health care agent, family and friends about changes you have made.

-You should consider reviewing your directives and creating new ones in the following situations:
+Consider reviewing your directives and creating new ones in the following situations:

 - New diagnosis.
 A diagnosis of a disease that is terminal or that significantly alters your life may lead you to make changes in your living will.
 Discuss with your doctor the kind of treatment and care decisions that might be made during the expected course of the disease.